scorelab/GSoC/GSoC-2020/Ravindu-De-Silva-ChainKeeper-Optimized-Blockchain-Analytical-Interface.md

 * Twitter - https://twitter.com/deravindus

 ### Project Abstract
 ChainKeeper analytic is a bitcoin analysis project for identifying mixing transactions/wallets.
-Chain keeper analytics made to gather data from truested sources and model them into a graph then run some graph-based machine learning analytics like Node2Vec, Path2Vec, Link predection, etc.  The ultimate goal of the Chainkeeprt analytic is to build an unsupervised graph-based mixing network detecting analytic engine and deploy it with the SCoRe Lab Chain keeper project.
+Chain keeper analytics is made to gather data from truested sources and model them into a graph, then run some graph-based machine learning analytics like Node2Vec, Path2Vec, Link predection, etc.  The ultimate goal of the Chainkeeprt analytic is to build an unsupervised graph-based mixing network detecting analytic engine and deploy it with the SCoRe Lab Chain keeper project.

 ### GSoC Project Page
 * [GSoC 2020 - SCoRe Lab ](https://summerofcode.withgoogle.com/organizations/6706542746796032/)